 Uganda – it’s not just gorillas!

-My last “wet season” Ugandan trip was a refreshing step back into the simple and unsophisticated ways of being on safari.
+My last “wet season” Ugandan trip wasn’t just gorillas, but a refreshing step back into the simple and unsophisticated ways of being on safari.

-First stop, Emin Pasha.
-It’s a first class “boutique hotel” in the centre of Uganda’s capital, Kampala.
-A great place to start – outstanding food, fine wines and great service – it sets the stage for some contrasts to come.
-One is lulled by its relaxed and civilised atmosphere; you could be in any capital city of the world.
+First stop, Emin Pasha Hotel.
+A first class “boutique hotel” in the centre of Uganda’s capital, Kampala.
+Its a great place to start – outstanding food, fine wines and great service.
+Setting the stage for some contrasts to come.
+One is lulled by its relaxed and civilised atmosphere in the hotel.
+It could be a really nice hotel in any city of the world.

 Traffic chaos reigns in Kampala

-Step away however and things change quickly.
-The journey starts by negotiating grid-locked traffic along pot-holed short-cuts through a shambles of shopping and residential areas before the open road out to Fort Portal.
-Expect chaos before the steady 5 hour drive to first stop – the Ndali tea estate and coffee farm about 30km out of town.
+Step outside and things change quickly.
+The journey starts by negotiating grid-locked traffic along pot-holed short-cuts through a shambles of shopping and residential areas before you’re on the open road out to Fort Portal.
+Its a steady 5 hour drive to the first stop, the Ndali tea estate and coffee farm about 30km out of town.

 Ndali Lodge itself is perched high on the rim of an extinct volcano overlooking Lake Nyinambuga.
 It’s a quiet and informal step back in time where there’s still no electricity.
 The sitting room boasts a library, a modern telescope and a dozen dogs at your feet.
 Nights at altitude are cool but the water’s piping hot.
 A 1774 hydraulic ram feeds a donkey boiler from the Crater Lake below and there’s no shortage of wood for the fires.